-3.1.3.
-Class C
+3.1.3 Class C

 Class C addresses are used for small networks.
 The three high-order bits in a class C address are always set to binary 1 1 0.
-The next 21 bits (completing the first three octets) complete the

-D. The remaining 8 bits (last octet) represent the host ID.
-This allows for 2,097,152 and 254 hosts per network.
+The next 21 bits (completing the first three octets) complete the network represent the host ID.
+This allows for 2,097,152 networks and 254 hosts per network.
 Figure 6 illustrates the structure of class C addresses.